Why the UK Won't Tax Wealth

 The Agricultural Property Relief loophole

-The single clearest example of how the system protects inherited wealth is Agricultural Property Relief, or APR, defined in Schedule 5 of the Inheritance Tax Act 1984.
-Until April 2026, APR allowed agricultural land owned and farmed by the deceased (or let to a tenant farmer) to pass through inheritance tax at 100% relief - that is, zero IHT.
+The clearest example is Agricultural Property Relief (APR), defined in Schedule 5 of the Inheritance Tax Act 1984.
+Until April 2026, APR allowed qualifying agricultural land to pass through inheritance tax at 100% relief - zero IHT, no upper limit.
+A duke holding £100 million of farmland could pass it to his heir and the Treasury collected nothing.

 This is not a loophole that snuck in.
 It is the system as designed.